Understanding Kubernetes LoadBalancer vs NodePort vs Ingress

 Kubernetes networking has matured a lot since its inception.
 At a quick glance, Kubernetes architecture encompasses all the components you need – like load balancer integration, egress gateways, network security policies, multiple ways to handle ingress traffic, and routing within the cluster.
 Kubernetes has the ability to layer these components and combine them to make a holistic network that supports almost any scenario that organizations need to successfully leverage Kubernetes as their container orchestration platform.

 Conceptually, all these components work as you would imagine.
-But like all things Kubernetes, there are different approaches that can be taken – like NodePort versus an Ingress Controller – to ultimately have the same result of moving traffic from outside the cluster to a running application instance.
+But like all things Kubernetes, there are different approaches that can be taken – like nodeport vs loadbalancer – to ultimately have the same result of routing traffic from outside the cluster to a running application inside the cluster.
 There are different benefits with the drastically different approaches.

 Networking in Kubernetes is one of the best examples of where relying on a distribution or managed offering makes a lot of sense, as there is as much art as science involved in making all the components work seamlessly together.
 All the required components are in the Kubernetes ecosystem.
 But the magic is in the delivery.